The Craft Brewer’s Guide to Air Compressors

 How Do I Maximize the Energy Efficiency of My Craft Brewery Compressor?

 You don’t need to sacrifice the quality of your brewing for better energy efficiency.
 JHFOSTER is ready to help you on your path towards efficiency and cost savings.
 Buckle in and get ready to save some money with these following tips.

 Our Energy Audit experts are ready to analyze your entire system and determine areas for better energy efficiency.
 Our audits will determine areas where you are wasting money, how much energy you are currently expending, and what you can do about areas where you could be operating more efficiently.

 Maintain Your Compressed Air System

 Being sure that your compressed air system is still operating at peak efficiency and not using a higher demand of energy than necessary can help you keep your compressed air system from consuming more cost than it needs to.
 Is your air compressor operating with higher pressure than necessary?
 You may be looking at a costly machine.
 It may be in your best interest to create a schedule that dictates when to check for leaks or other costly issues.
-John Henry Foster provides a maintenance checklist to help keep you on track with maintenance requirements.
+JHFOSTER provides a maintenance checklist to help keep you on track with maintenance requirements.

 Reduce Consumption from Bottling Practices

 Air compressors are not always the most efficient appliances for basic operations within your plant.
 You may be surprised to learn that there are many tools that can perform basic duties that can be more efficient than using an air compressor.
 Rule of thumb: operate your air compressor when it is necessary, but do not use it needlessly.

 Do you have questions about what compressed air system you need in your brewery or other tools that can get the job done?
 You can print The Craft Brewer’s Guide to Air Compressors.
 Or you can contact us with this form, email us at email@example.com, or call us at 800.582.5162.